lutris/lutris/README.rst

 |LiberaPayBadge|_

-Lutris is an open source gaming platform that makes gaming on Linux easier by managing, installing and providing optimal settings for games.

-Lutris does not sell games.
-For commercial games, you must own a copy to install the game on Lutris.
-The platform uses programs referred to as 'runners' to launch games, Those runners (with the exception of Steam and web browsers) are provided and managed by Lutris, so you don't need to install them with your package manager.

-Scripts written by the community allow access to a library of games.
-Using scripts, games can be played without manual setup.
+Lutris helps you install and play video games from all eras and from most gaming systems.
+By leveraging and combining existing emulators, engine re-implementations and compatibility layers, it gives you a central interface to launch all your games.

+The client can connect with existing services like Humble Bundle, GOG and Steam to make your game libraries easily available.
+Game downloads and installations are automated and can be modified through user made scripts.

 Running Lutris
 ==============